stanford-crfm/levanter/docs/Replicating-Alpaca.md

 bash infra/spin-up-vm.sh llama-32 -z us-east1-d -t v3-32 --preemptible
 ```

-## Choosing a Llama

-### Llama 1

-If you want, you can use [HuggyLlama's repo for Llama 1](https://huggingface.co/huggyllama/llama-7b),
-you'll just need to pass in `--model_name_or_path huggyllama/llama-7b` instead of `meta-llama/Llama-2-7b-hf`.

-### Getting Llama 2

-If you haven't already, go to [Llama 2's Hugging Face page](https://huggingface.co/meta-llama/Llama-2-7b-hf) and request access to the model.

-Once you have access, go to [Hugging Face's Tokens page](https://huggingface.co/settings/tokens) to get an API token.

 ## The Alpaca script

 We have a [Levanter version](https://github.com/stanford-crfm/levanter/blob/main/examples/alpaca.py) of the [original Alpaca script](https://github.com/tatsu-lab/stanford_alpaca/blob/main/train.py)